wkumari/draft-vandergaast-edns-client-subnet/README.md

    able to tell one part of the network that the data does not exist, while telling another part of the network that it does.

-Contavalli, et al.     Expires September 22, 2016              [Page 15]

-Internet-Draft        Client Subnet in DNS Queries            March 2016

    Several other implementations, however, do not support being able to mix positive and negative answers, and thus interoperability is a problem.
-It is recommended that no specific behavior regarding negative answers be relied upon.
+It is RECOMMENDED that no specific behavior regarding negative answers be relied upon, but that Authoritative Nameservers should conservatively expect that Intermediate Nameservers will treat all negative answers as /0 and therefore SHOULD set SCOPE PREFIX- LENGTH accordingly.

    This issue is expected to be revisited in a future revision of the protocol, possibly blessing the mixing of positive and negative